I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

 How to Watch YouTube TV

 You can also watch on an older HDTV by using Chromecast, a device (shown below) that plugs into any HDMI port on your TV.
-It’s currently being included free to new subscribers after they make their first month’s payment.

 You can also watch on a desktop computer.
 I found it works best with Google's Chrome browser.
 There’s no need to install any other software.

 You can also use Apple TV, Roku, and Xbox One.
 To watch on the iPhone (and I’m sure it’s the same with an Android), I just installed the “YouTube TV” app from the App Store.
-I only needed to log into my Google account once, and it remembered that afterwards.
+I only needed to log into my Google account once, and it remembered that afterward.

 The app also makes the smartphone into an intelligent remote for your TV.
-You can preview each channel's live broadcast on the phone, and then tap the “ChromeCast” button to watch on your TV (See image below).
+You can preview each channel's live broadcast on the phone, and then tap the “Chromecast” button to watch on your TV (See image below).

-There's no need to use your smartphone as a remote if you have one of the smart TVs that have YouTube TV built in.
+There's no need to use your smartphone as a remote if you have one of the smart TVs that have YouTube TV built-in.
 It uses the TV’s remote.

-If you have a Roku, you can install the YouTube TV app by going to the Roku Channel Store online and search for YouTube TV.
+You can install the YouTube TV app by going to the Roku Channel Store online and search for YouTube TV.
 I found I needed to reboot the Roku after installing the app, to improve performance, by unplugging it and plugging it back in.